Behind the scenes, Poland frustrates Russian investments

 "If we add the emotional burden resulting from the difficult history of Polish-Russian relations, you get an explosive mixture, in which even the simplest of things takes on the size of a national issue," he said.

-He said the government of Prime Minister Donald Tusk, when it took office five years ago, was in favour of having normal business relations with Russia, but that has not worked out.
+He said the government of Prime Minister Donald Tusk, when it took office five years ago, was in favor of having normal business relations with Russia, but that has not worked out.

 "The fact is that there has been a sobering in Poland's approach towards Russia," said Chalupec.